Merck Manual

 Coronary artery dissection

 Coronary artery dissection is a rare, non-traumatic tear in the coronary intima with creation of a false lumen.
 Blood flowing through the false lumen expands it, which restricts blood flow through the true lumen sometimes causing coronary ischemia or infarction.
 Dissection may occur in atherosclerotic or non-atherosclerotic coronary arteries.
-Non-atherosclerotic dissection is more likely in pregnant or postpartum women and/or patients with fibromuscular dysplasia or other connective tissue disorders.
+Non-atherosclerotic dissection is more likely in pregnant or postpartum females and/or patients with fibromuscular dysplasia or other connective tissue disorders.

 Risk Factors for Coronary Artery Disease